 The rapid progress in technology has changed a wide number of aspects in human lives.
 The effect of this change is getting more apparent each day.
 The education sector is one of the areas that had received a significant impact on such progress in the form of information technology.
 And it’s become such that without information technology education and learning today is quite a difficult task.

 Thus, came about the advent of virtual classrooms, a private online space.
 Virtual classrooms do not require a physical presence in the classroom and students can take classes in terms of geographical distribution where information can easily be exchanged through the internet.
-Many of the activities that take place in virtual classrooms, are similar to traditional classroom programs but the nature in which such activities are performed, are different.
+Many of the activities that take place in virtual classrooms are similar to traditional classroom programs but the nature in which such activities are performed is different.
 In virtual classrooms, Students can have access to a vast amount of educational content at any time day in a variety of formats (text, video, audio).

 The Need for Virtual Classrooms

 The idea of a virtual Classroom isn’t that difficult to conceptualize but the very things that make up the ecosystem aren’t always discussed.
-There are quite a few components that help understanding the concept of virtual classrooms better:
+There are quite a few components that help in to understand the concept of virtual classrooms better:

 What makes this unique is that some programs have privilege settings that give the participants free control over viewing these shared documents.
 This means that they could move to a different slide than the one everyone else is viewing.
 Other programs give you control over whether or not participants can print the shared document to name a few.
 This allows for classrooms to stay in “sync” for most of the part.